quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/installation.md

 First off, it's important to know that QCalendar has many modular components that make up it's entirety.
 Installing as QCalendar **will install all these components**.
 However, you may want to install them individually.

+Named component imports from the package root are tree-shakable in modern bundlers.
+For example, `import { QCalendarMonth } from '@quasar/quasar-ui-qcalendar'` excludes calendar views that are not used.
+Component subpaths such as `@quasar/quasar-ui-qcalendar/QCalendarMonth` remain the most explicit choice and provide the same focused result.

+The default package plugin and the `QCalendar` wrapper intentionally include every calendar view.
+The plugin registers the full component set, while the wrapper selects its concrete view at runtime.
+Use a named component import or component subpath when bundle size matters and the application does not need that full runtime surface.

 The components are:

 1. QCalendar (wrapper)